 - Enforce a "no teasing" rule in the family.
 No one is allowed to tease the child about the bedwetting, including those outside the immediate family.
 Do not discuss the bedwetting in front of other family members.

 - Encourage responsibility.
-Help your child understand that the responsibility for being dry is his or hers and not that of the parents.
-Reassure your child that you want to help him or her overcome the problem.
+Help your child understand that the responsibility for being dry is theirs and not that of the parents.
+Reassure your child that you want to help them overcome the problem.
 In addition, have your child help in the clean-up process.

 Make clean-up easy.
 To increase comfort and reduce damage, use washable absorbent sheets, layer sheets among waterproof bed covers, and use room deodorizers.